 The eating disorders provisions passed in the 21st Century Cures Act will provide for better eating disorders treatment coverage, trainings for health professionals, and public information on eating disorders.
-The EDC is currently advocating for Secretary Price to begin the rulemaking process to implement the eating disorders provisions passed by Congress.
+The EDC is currently advocating for Secretary Price to begin the rulemaking process to implement the eating disorders provisions passed in the Cures Act.

 OTHER CURRENT POLICY EFFORTS

 Ensuring a smooth transition during the repeal and replace of the affordable care act (ACA)